WickyNilliams/enquire.js/readme.md

  * Shuffle content around on smaller screens

 `enquire` makes it trivial to do all of these things and more!

+##Dependencies

+None!

+The most you will need to do is provide a [polyfill for matchMedia](https://github.com/paulirish/matchMedia.js/) support if you wish to support older browsers.

 ##Basic Usage